silasmariusz/atmospheric-weather-card/README.md

 3. **Remove the Background:** Save as a transparent PNG so weather effects appear behind the house.

 ## Adding Buttons
-To achieve the floating button look, place a `custom:paper-buttons-row` card before this card and use the `offset` feature to layer them.
+To achieve the floating button look seen in the screenshots, place a `custom:paper-buttons-row` card before this card and use the `offset` feature to layer them.